experimentarium/times/docs/part-3/03-switches.md

 As shown in this example, it is possible to add several extension in the \$BATINCLUDE line above at the same time.
 In this case two user extensions, IER and FIA, are incorporated with the standard TIMES code.

-The GAMS source code related to an extension \<ext\> has to be structured by using the following file structure in order to allow the model generator to recognize the extension[^20] (see also Section {numref}`%s <the-times-source-code>`).
+The GAMS source code related to an extension \<ext\> has to be structured by using the following file structure in order to allow the model generator to recognize the extension[^20] (see also Section {numref}`%s <times-source-code>`).
 The placeholder \<ext\> stands for the extension name, e.g. CLI in case of the climate module extension.

 - **initmty.\<ext\>**: contains the declaration of new sets and parameters, which are only used in the context of the extension;
 - **init_ext.\<ext\>**: contains the initialization and assignment of default values for the new sets and parameters defined in initmty.\<ext\>;